etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

   },
 ```

-In a terminal I would execute the following commands to build the sub-application and launch it on a local server
+In a terminal I would execute the following commands to build the sub-application and launch it on a local server.
     ``` bash title="Terminal"
     cd modules/com.etendoerp.subapp.base/resources
     yarn build && yarn dev
     ```

 ### Ngrok
 So that from Etendo Mobile we can access a sub-application we will use [Ngrok](https://ngrok.com/){target="_blank"} that exposes a local port in a public url.
-In this case we will expose port 3000 by executing the following command
+In this case we will expose port 3000 by executing the following command.
     ``` bash title="Terminal"
     ngrok http 3000
     ```